sourav-bishnu/screenshot_script/README.md

 # screenshot_script
-this is a python script use for screenshot
+This is a python script use for PC's whole windows screenshot